-A rectangle is a 2D shape in Spark AR Studio.
+A rectangle is a 2D shape in Meta Spark Studio.
 Use it to render textures and materials, creating 2D effects like frames, backgrounds and colored overlays.

 In this article you'll learn about adjusting a rectangle's properties in the Inspector.
 Like with all 2D objects, you can also use the viewport to easily resize, position and rotate rectangles.
 You can use rectangles to create a frame in this tutorial.